 Various exposed metal parts of your new firearm have been coated at the factory with a rust preventative compound.
 Before firing your rifle, clean the anti-rust compound from the inside of the barrel, receiver and the action-chamber areas.
 A fine, light gun oil is ideal for removing this compound and for giving your new firearm its first lubrication.
-However, any quality firearm oil may be used.
-Clean the barrel using a cleaning rod and patch as explained under "Cleaning and Maintenance Suggestions" on page 36.
+Clean the barrel using a cleaning rod and patch as explained under "Cleaning and Maintenance Suggestions" on pages 29-31.
 If your rifle is to be stored, it is acceptable to leave the rust preventative compound on the rifle and keep it in its original packaging.

-Before beginning the first firing of your Model 1892 you should first wipe the mechanism completely clean.
-Clean the bore and apply a few drops of quality oil on the following surfaces (Figure 5, page 14):
+Before beginning the first firing of your Model 1894 you should first wipe the mechanism completely clean.
+Clean the bore and apply a few drops of quality oil on the following surfaces (Figure 5):